girirajlovevanshi/web-dev-cohort/Cohort-track/week05 08Feb-14Feb/README.md

 ### 📝 Chaicode class - 9 Objects, array, classses in Javascript
 - Know about QUOKKA extension ( Allow run code automatically helps in debug)
+- How to create Object, accessing values of an object,

 ### ✅ Covered